bmorale1/Senior-Software-Project/README.md

 # Senior-Software-Project
-the software developed for this class
+The software developed for this class